BitesizedLion/portcheck/README.md

 # Portcheck

 This is a simple service to easily check if your port is open to the internet.
 It has Recaptcha, ratelimits, Cloudflare support, logging (+ rollover with compression), ability to restrict ports (comes with a default list)

+You can access a live instance at https://portcheck.komodai.com

 # Setup